Review: Neneh Cherry, Sydney Festival

 Review by PARIS POMPOR

-From budding ’70s politico-teen sharing the stage with Ari-Up’s Slits, to fronting the musically fitful jazz-punk pinwheel Rip, Rig + Panic, from right-on hip hop femcee and now free-spirited electronic journey-agent, Neneh Cherry has consistently surprised and delighted.
-In between were intriguing duets and collaborations with Senegal’s Youssou N’Dour (Seven Seconds, which got a enthusiastic request from one audience member tonight), Speech, Tricky, Afrika Bambaataa, RocketNumberNine (with whom she last played Sydney in 2015), and more recently Out Of The Black with Swedish singer Robyn for 2014’s Blank Project.
+Whether as a budding ’70s politico-teen sharing the stage with Ari-Up’s Slits, fronting the musically fitful jazz-punk pinwheel Rip, Rig + Panic, or as a right-on hip hop femcee and now free-spirited electronic journey-agent, Neneh Cherry has consistently surprised and delighted.
+In between were intriguing duets and collaborations with Senegal’s Youssou N’Dour (Seven Seconds, which got an enthusiastic request from one audience member tonight), Speech, Tricky, Afrika Bambaataa, RocketNumberNine (with whom she last played Sydney in 2015), and more recently Out Of The Black with Swedish singer Robyn for 2014’s Blank Project.

 Even when largely flying under the radar with the CirKus Band in the early noughties, Cherry kept fans hanging on for the next undertaking she would front.
 Our patience was highly rewarded with the terrific “comeback album” Cherry Thing where she surfed the surges of free-jazz trio The Thing to reinterpret everyone from Suicide to Ornette Coleman and stepfather Don Cherry.
 Then, just before 2018 drew to a close, Neneh Cherry released the Four Tet produced Broken Politics, which filled the bulk of tonight’s set at Carriageworks.